linux-nerd/gatsby-ap-blog/content/blog/2020-06-12-currency-converter-a-browser-extension.md

 # Test web extension

+The above extension can be run on both Chrome and Firefox.
+But, if you are working on a more complex extension there can be situations where its not cross browser compatible.
+There is an awesome [library](https://github.com/mozilla/webextension-polyfill), thanks to Mozilla.

 ## Chrome

+Follow below steps to run the extension on `Chrome`

 * Open `Chrome` and navigate to `chrome://extensions/`.
 * Enable the `Developer Mode` (on the right side).